 The financial transactions of the Town are reported in the individual funds in the fund financial statements.
-Each fund is accounted for by providing a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund balances, revenues and expenditures/expenses.
-The various funds are reported by generic classification within the financial statements.
-The following fund types are used by the Town:
+Each fund is accounted for by providing a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities,

-Governmental Funds:
+1. Governmental Funds: